Foreign investors are allowed to open companies in Italy

 The main legislation regulating the activity of banking institutions in Italy is the Consolidated Law of Banking, which is considered the primary source of legislation.
 Another important regulation is the Legislative Decree 58/1998, which refers to the financial activities in Italy.

 1. Can foreigners open a bank account in Italy?

 Yes, non-residents in Italy can open bank accounts in Italy and can benefit from the support of our consultants.
 If you send us your inquiries, our team will help you open a bank account in Italy.

-2. How do I open a bank account in Italy?
+2. How do I open a bank account in Italy in 2022?